historybman/datahum/notes.md

 You want the model just complex enough to fit the data but not too much!

 Precision and recall: how many of the results that we said were positive were actually positive, vs. what proportion of the ones that we should have gotten did we actually get?

+# February 28, 2017

+## Quantitative formalism article w/ Moretti and Jockers

+Are they producing new knowledge?

+What is unsupervised learning?
+Real quick tour...

+Week 7: Unsupervised Learning
+- Infers structure in unlabeled data

+## K-means clustering: if you ever have to cluster data points on a two dimensional plane.

+- Start by randomly selecting k data points as the centroids of clusters
+- Until things stabilize:
+	- assign every real data point to the nearest centroid
+	- move each centroid to the "center of gravity" defined by the average of all points assigned to it.

+Pretty basic assumption that the clusters are "convex", aka round.

+There are no guarantees because if you start at the wrong locations with k you can wind up with one of the centroids not finding a cluster; How do you choose a k?

+Also k means works best in low dimensional data where distance is meaningful; in text this is often not the case.

+Other methods

+## Hierarchical clustering

+- Builds from the bottom up.
+Let's find the closest pair, then the closest "n" group, until you get to a logical place to stop, or the number of clusters that you feel is meaningful.

+- How to decide how many clusters is tricky.

+- Dendrogram will visualize these cluster relationships.

+### Hierarchical linkage criteria

+Choose clusters by different logics, different rationales like lowest maximium distance between any pair.

+### DBSCAN: density based spatial clustering.

+## Curse of dimensionality, though
+- the problem with high-dimensional data is not *just* technical or geometrical.
+The problem is, there could be multiple kinds of similarity in this space (subsets of dimensions).
+- Compressing them all into a single generalized 'similarity' is not guaranteed to produce meaningful results.

+## Solutions?
+- "Topic Modeling": acknowledges that we're dealing with "multiple kinds of similarity."
+But it's complex enough for a separate day.
+- Alternatively, we could try to _reduce_ the number of dimensions, and then proceed with clustering..

+## Dimensionality reduction
+- Principal Component Analysis (just factoring the matrix).
+Just like Latent semantic analysis.
+- some complex matrix algebra involved here.

+## PCA
+- The factoring used in PCA (singular value decomposition) has other applications too
+- Choices about scaling can make things volatile.

+## Manifold learning
+- MDS (multidimensional scaling) tries to preserve original relative distances in a 2-dimensional projection
+- T-SNE is a more complicated probabilistic solution to that problem.

+## Grains of Salt
+- Interpretation always starts from some assumption.
+	- assumptions like "most frequent words matter"; or "all the words matter"
+- People are attracted to unsupervised learning because it seems not to be importing external assumptions
+- But that means that the assumptions are calling from inside the house.